sqsl Mantra

 Available on App Store.

-Mantra emerged from my experimentation with the iPhone’s user interface.
+Mantra emerged from my experimentation with the iPhone’s user interface (mainly its limitations in terms of physical size).
 It began as a simple sequencer with 8 steps and 3 tracks, gradually evolving into a more complex tool.
-The workflow is built around “playing with variations” generated through defined rules (rather than emphasizing adjustments to individual step values).
-Transformations are deliberately chosen to minimize complete randomness.
-For instance, when trigger patterns are randomized, they are not created from scratch but instead shifted or swapped within the existing state.
+The workflow is built around “playing with variations” generated using transformations, rather than direct adjustments to individual step parameters.
+Available transformations are deliberately chosen to minimize complete randomness - for instance, when trigger patterns are randomized, step states are not created from scratch but instead shifted or swapped/evolved from their current existing state.
+In that way it can be considered as my personal take on concept of Goldberg’s variations - taking a simple foundation (row of 8 pitch values in this case) and building a number of musical possibilities from it.

 The UI is optimized for iPhone screens - the app functions also on iPads but the interface may appear oversized.